iron-io/enterprise/mq_v3_api.md

        "id": "6000000706655000006",
        "body": "Hello World!",
        "reservation_id": "00ae00b00000ab0c00fdc000d0c00000",
-       "reserved_count": 1  // number of times this message has been reserved including current reservation }
+       "reserved_count": 1
+    }
   ]
 }
 ```

+- `reserved_count` - number of times this message has been reserved including current reservation.
+- `reservation_id` - should be used for touching, releasing or deleting of reserved message.

 Will return an empty array if no messages are available in queue.